Committed-Bodies/committedbodies-website/src/routes/blog/50-is-looming.md

 ---
-title: 50 is looming - I'm stronger, fitter, more moticated than ever!
+title: 50 is looming - I'm stronger, fitter, more motivated than ever!
 date: 2020-01-10T13:57:30.123Z
 category: Transformation
 author: Name of Person